kwaldenphd/eda-pandas/README.md

 99. `pandas` has somewhat similar functionality that allows you to merge and combine data from multiple tables.

 100. `pandas.merge` connects rows in DataFrames based on one or more key fields.
-This is similar to SQL JOIN operations.

-101. `pandas.concat` concatenates or "stacks" objects together along an axis.
+101. This is similar to SQL JOIN operations.

-102. `combine_first` allows you to splice overlapping data to fill in missing values.
+102. `pandas.concat` concatenates or "stacks" objects together along an axis.

 103. Let's work with some additional air quality datasets.
 - The `air_quality_no2_long.csv` file provies NO<sub>2</sub> values for three measurement stations.